verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Thanos v0.30.2
 - Fluent Operator v2.2.0
 - FluentbitOpensearchOutput Helm chart v1.6.0
-- Cert-Manager webhook for Oracle Clould Infrastructure DNS v0.1.0
+- Cert-Manager webhook for Oracle Cloud Infrastructure DNS v0.1.0
 - Cluster API v1.4.2

 Fixes:
 - Disabled the startupapicheck job in cert-manager startup.
-- Fixed an issue with Rancher SSO via Keycloak when using a custom CA for Verrazzano certificates
+- Fixed an issue with Rancher SSO via Keycloak when using a custom CA for Verrazzano certificates.
 - Fixed an issue where not defining the replicas for default OpenSearch node pools in the Verrazzano CR caused the pods to terminate.
 - Updated base image and other component images to resolve CVEs.